rweigel/phys513/hw.md

 # HW 1

 Due on Saturday, September 3rd at 3pm.
-During class on Thrusday, September 1st, I will explain how I would like any code used for your homework assignments turned in.
+During class on Thursday, September 1st, I will explain how I would like any code used for your homework assignments turned in.

 ## 1--D Problems

 In class, I showed how to find the electric field and potential between two infinite conducting plates and two long coaxial conducting cylinders when the conductors are held at different potentials.
 I used two methods:

-1. Assume a net charge $\pm Q$ appears on the conductors, use the equation that results from application Gauss' law to find the electric field, and then use $\ds V(b)-V(a)=-\int_a^b E dl$ to find the potential.
+1. Assume a net charge $\pm Q$ appears on the conductors, use the equation that results from the application of Gauss' law to find the electric field, and then use $\ds V(b)-V(a)=-\int_a^b E dl$ to find the potential.

 2. Find the general solution to $\ds \nabla^2V=0$ and use the given conductor potentials to find the potential between the conductors.

-Repeat the process that I used for the two problems in class for the case of two concentric spheres of radius $a$ and $b$ (with $b > a$) held at potentials of $0$ and $V_o$, respectively.
+Repeat the process I used for the two problems in class for the case of two concentric spheres of radius $a$ and $b$ (with $b > a$) held at potentials of $0$ and $V_o$, respectively.
 That is, solve for $E$ and $V$ for this problem using the two approaches described above.

 ## Continuous Charge Distribution Approximation